 Undergraduate Nursing Programs

-The RN to BSN program is designed for the student who is a graduate of a state-approved nursing program and already holds a license to practice as a Registered Nurse in the United States.
-Recent graduates of Associate Degree Nursing (ADN) programs are allowed to be admitted and begin the curriculum, but proof of Registered Nurse (RN) licensure must be provided to the School of Nursing in order to progress into the Nursing Core courses and complete all degree requirements.
+The ONLINE RN to BSN program is designed for the student who is a graduate of an accredited nursing program and already holds a license to practice as a Registered Nurse in the United States.
+Recent graduates of Associate Degree Nursing (ADN) programs are allowed to be admitted and begin classes, but proof of Registered Nurse (RN) licensure must be provided to the School of Nursing in order to progress into the nursing core courses and complete all degree requirements.

 The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree who do not yet have a Registered Nurse (RN) license.
 The ASD program is a concentrated sixteen-month program of study that will prepare you to meet the healthcare needs of a diverse society.